-- (1) Credit reports on the Issuer's principals and a commercial credit report on the Issuer. - (2) Corporate guaranties in the following circumstances, among others: - (a) If the Issuer, although meeting Ginnie Mae's net worth requirements, has been experiencing financial problems but its parent is financially strong. - (b) If the Issuer is financially strong but its parent or an affiliate is experiencing financial problems, Ginnie Mae may require the parent company to sign a corporate guaranty not to remove assets or increase liabilities of the Issuer for the benefit of the parent or an affiliate. - (c) If the Issuer does not make up at least 40% or more of its parent's equity and has elected to submit consolidated audited financial statements for its parent company along with supplemental reports from the Issuer.
-(See Audit Guide Chapter 6). - (d) If the Issuer is affiliated with an existing Ginnie Mae Issuer and the affiliated Issuer's federal regulator will not permit it to sign a Cross-Default Agreement. - (3) Evidence of continued compliance with Ginnie Mae's requirements, as indicated in MBS Guide, Ch.
+- (1) Credit reports on the Issuer's principals and a commercial credit report on the Issuer. - (2) Cross-Default Agreements (Appendix I-4) between the Issuer and affiliates of the Issuer that are prospective Issuers.
+(Please See MBS Guide Chapter 2, Part 12) - (3) Corporate guaranties in the following circumstances, among others:

+- (a) If the Issuer, although meeting Ginnie Mae's net worth requirements, has been experiencing financial problems but its parent is financially strong. - (b) If the Issuer is financially strong but its parent or an affiliate is experiencing financial problems, Ginnie Mae may require the parent company to sign a corporate guaranty not to remove assets or increase liabilities of the Issuer for the benefit of the parent or an affiliate. - (c) If the Issuer does not make up at least 40% or more of its parent's equity and has elected to submit consolidated audited financial statements for its parent company along with supplemental reports from the Issuer.
+(See Audit Guide Chapter 6). - (d) If the Issuer is affiliated with an existing Ginnie Mae Issuer and the affiliated Issuer's federal regulator will not permit it to sign a Cross-Default Agreement. - (4) Evidence of continued compliance with Ginnie Mae's requirements, as indicated in MBS Guide, Ch.
 2, Part 2.